-The [AD9163](#) is a 16-bit single RF DAC and digital upconverter with a SERDES interface.
-Figure 1 shows a detailed functional block diagram of the [AD9163](#).
+The [AD9164](#) is a 16-bit, single, RF DAC and digital upconverter with a SERDES interface.
+Figure 1 shows a functional block diagram of the [AD9164](#).
 Eight high speed serial lanes carry data at a maximum speed of 12.5 Gbps, and either a 5 GSPS real input or a 2.5 GSPS complex input data rate to the DAC.
 Compared to either LVDS or CMOS interfaces, the SERDES interface simplifies pin count, board layout, and input clock requirements to the device.

 The clock for the input data is derived from the DAC clock, or device clock (required by the JESD204B specification).
 This device clock is sourced with a high fidelity direct external DAC sampling clock.
-The performance of the DAC can be optimized by using on-chip adjustments to the clock input, accessible through the SPI port.
+The performance of the DAC can be optimized by using on-chip adjustments to the clock input accessible through the SPI port.
 The device can be configured to operate in one-lane, two-lane, three-lane, four-lane, six-lane, or eight-lane modes, depending on the required input data rate.

-The digital datapath of the [AD9163](#) offers several interpolation modes (6 $\times$ , 8 $\times$ , 12 $\times$ , 16 $\times$ , and 24 $\times$ ) through either an initial half-band (2 $\times$ ) or third-band (3 $\times$ ) filter with programmable 80% or 90% bandwidth, and three subsequent half-band filters (all 90%) with a maximum DAC sample rate of 6 GSPS.
+The digital datapath of the [AD9164](#) offers a bypass (1 $\times$ ) mode and several interpolation modes (2 $\times$ , 3 $\times$ , 4 $\times$ , 6 $\times$ , 8 $\times$ , 12 $\times$ , 16 $\times$ , and 24 $\times$ ) through either an initial half-band (2 $\times$ ) or third-band (3 $\times$ ) filter with programmable 80% or 90% bandwidth, and three subsequent half-band filters (all 90%) with a maximum DAC sample rate of 6 GSPS.
 An inverse sinc filter is provided to compensate for sinc related roll-off.
 An additional half-band filter, FIR85, takes advantage of the quad-switch architecture to interpolate on the falling edge of the clock, and effectively double the DAC update rate in 2 $\times$ NRZ mode.
 A 48-bit programmable modulus NCO is provided to enable digital frequency shifts of signals with near infinite precision.
-The NCO can be operated with digital data from the SERDES interface and digital datapath.
+The NCO can be operated alone in NCO only mode or with digital data from the SERDES interface and digital datapath.
 The 100 MHz speed of the SPI write interface enables rapid updating of the frequency tuning word of the NCO.